szymonm/pwir-cuda-labs/mpi-assignment/mpi-graphPatternMatching.md

 1. `report.pdf` - your report in the PDF format.
 2. `Makefile` - make file compiling your solution to `gpm-par.exe`.
 You are not allowed to change compilation configuration significantly (ex. flags).
-3. `gpm-seq-naive.c` - original file with sequential solution.
+3. `gpm-seq-naive.c` - original file with sequential solution (will be published before 2015/05/21)
 4. `gpm-par.c` - your parallel implementation using MPI.

 ## Report